unlckks/CS30FinalProject/README.md

 8. [Run the Server](#run-the-server)

 ## 📌 Prerequisites
-- Python 3 installed on your system
+- Python 3 installed on  env
+- Mysql installed on  env
+- Django installed on  env
-- PostgreSQL installed on your system
+- Mysql-Client installed on env

 ## 🗄️ Database Setup
 1. **Create a PostgreSQL Database**